Skip to main content

 Example multiple choice task which reads: "We use formwork as moulds to hold concrete and other similar materials.
 All of the requirements below should be met for good formwork *except*:" with six options given below (learners can choose one option).

-Multiple choice tasks can also have more than one right answer (often called multiple select).
 When there's more than one correct answer, you'll see the radio buttons (round) change to tick boxes (square).

 Example multiple choice task which reads "So far we've looked at two important procedures at work: Managing risk and Reporting an incident.
 Which of the step below do these two procedures have in common?" with six options listed below (learners can choose any number of options).

 Multiple choice is a very simple, but very versatile task type.
-They can be used for any level of outcome with verbs that don't require learners to "generate stuff" e.g. they won't show that a learner can describe or critique (because they require a certain level of writing or speaking to show they know).
+It can be used for any level of outcome with verbs that don't require learners to "generate stuff" e.g. they won't show that a learner can describe or critique (because they require a certain level of writing or speaking to show they know).
 But you can set up a multiple choice that shows a learner can identify, apply, evaluate etc.

 Multiple choice also often make the perfect scaffolding towards higher-level outcomes.
 For instance, if they need to critique two approaches, you could scaffold them by popping in a few multiple choice beforehand to see they know what the terms mean, and some of the benefits of each approach.